 You Get To Spend More Time With Your Dog

-Modern life is often exceptionally busy, meaning that many individuals don’t find the time to do the things they enjoy.
+Modern life is often hectic, meaning that many individuals don’t find the time to do the things they enjoy.

 It’s easy to overlook spending valuable time bonding with your dog, especially if you have a busy life and are at home all day with them anyway.

 Being in the same room as your dog is not the same as spending quality time interacting with them.
-It is important that you carve out some time specifically for training your dog.
+You must carve out some time specifically for training your dog.

 When you train them, you are stimulating your dog intellectually while simultaneously benefiting from the one-on-one attention.